metamath/lamp-guide/docs/11/index.md

 will erase the editor's content.
 That's why it is "temporary".

-To reduce the risk of accidentally doing something important while in temporary mode, the web page header starts with "TEMP" in any tab in temporary mode.
+To reduce the risk of accidentally doing something important while in temporary mode, word "Editor" is shaded orange (warning you that editing is temporary) and the web page header starts with "TEMP".
 Also, the first attempt to edit will remind you that you're in temporary mode and that changes will be discarded later.
 Here is the message you'll see the first time you try to edit in temporary mode: